Hubble dazzles with a new image of a globular cluster

 The James Webb Space Telescope may be hogging the headlines but that’s not stopping Hubble from churning out impressive images.
 ESA/Hubble & NASA, R. Cohen

-With all of the hullabaloo about the James Webb Space Telescope (JWST), the Hubble Telescope is feeling a little lost in the fray.
-But a recent image shared by the European Space Agency (ESA) and NASA shows that Hubble has the chops to produce some seriously results.
+With all of the hullabaloo about the James Webb Space Telescope (JWST), the Hubble Telescope is feeling a little in the fray.
+But a recent image shared by the European Space Agency (ESA) and NASA shows that Hubble still has the chops to produce some seriously stunning results.
 The image depicts an otherworldly globular cluster.

 Related: Hubble’s largest-ever image will help researchers discover galaxies far far away